Unbiased Binning for Fairness-aware Attribute Representation: Introduction

-Conversely, despite its substantial implications, this problem has been overlooked by the literature, while prior research has predominantly concentrated on training fair models using potentially biased attributes.
+Despite its substantial implications for fairness in data-driven systems, this problem has largely been overlooked in the literature, which has instead focused primarily on training fair models using potentially biased attributes.
+To address this gap, we introduce the {\em unbiased binning} problem, whose objective is to ensure demographic group parity across buckets while minimizing deviations from the original bucketization.

+Unbiased binning operates early in the data analytics pipeline~\cite{jagadish2014big} and complements, rather than replaces, existing algorithmic fairness approaches, including FairML~\cite{barocas2023fairness}.
+As a preprocessing step applied {\em before} a dataset is shared and subsequently used for a variety of data analytics tasks, such as training machine learning models, unbiased binning targets a distinct objective and {\em does not, by itself, guarantee fairness in downstream tasks}.
+Rather, it is a necessary (but insufficient) component of the responsible data analytics pipeline~\cite{jagadish2014big, shahbazi2023representation,nargesian2022responsible}.
+Ensuring fairness-aware dataset preparation must therefore be coupled with the development of fair algorithms and other downstream interventions, including fair model development techniques~\cite{barocas2023fairness}, to achieve fair models and outcomes (see Sections~\ref{sec:discussion} and \ref{sec:relatedwork}).

-Therefore, towards filling this gap, in this paper we introduce the {\em unbiased binning} problem, wherein the goal is to ensure demographic group parity across buckets, while minimally deviating from equal-size bucketization.
-In order to efficiently solve the problem, we define ``boundary candidates'', a small set of possible boundaries, and prove that the optimal unbiased binning must draw the bucket boundaries only from this set.
-We develop an efficient dynamic programming approach on top of the boundary candidates that finds the optimal unbiased binning.
+We develop an efficient dynamic programming ($\DP$) to solve the problem for equal-size binning.
+Specifically, we first define a small set of ``boundary candidates'', and prove that the optimal unbiased binning must draw the bucket boundaries only from this set.
+We then develop our $\DP$ algorithm on top of the boundary candidates to find the optimal unbiased binning.

-Due to several reasons, such as distribution mean differences between various groups, unbiased binning may cause a high price of fairness, significantly deviating from the equal-size binning, and sometimes, an unbiased binning may not even exist.
-On the other hand, a small amount of bias might be tolerable in binning in such settings.
-Therefore, we next introduce the problem of {\em $\eps$-biased binning} that bounds the group-disparity between the buckets to $\eps$.
-Our proposed solution for unbiased binning is not applicable for $\eps$-biased binning, since the concept of boundary candidates does not extend to the new setting.
+Due to several reasons, such as distribution mean differences between various groups, unbiased binning may result in a high price of fairness, significantly deviating from the initial binning, while sometimes unbiased binning may not even exist.
+Therefore, we next introduce the problem of {\em $\eps$-biased binning} that bounds the group disparity across buckets to $\eps$.
+Our solution for unbiased binning is not applicable for $\eps$-biased binning, since the concept of boundary candidates does not extend to the new setting.
 To address this issue, we introduce a matrix that specifies the set of possible $\eps$-biased buckets, and use it to extend our dynamic programming ($\DP$) approach for $\eps$-biased binning.
-Our DP solution, however, is not scalable to very large settings since it has a quadratic time complexity.
+Our DP solution, however, is not scalable to large settings due to its quadratic time complexity.